zuozhenggh/learning-library/security-library/database/data-safe/provision-register-autonomous-database/provision-register-autonomous-database.md

 ## **STEP 2**: Register your Autonomous Database with Oracle Data Safe

 1. On the **Autonomous Database Information** tab, under **Data Safe**, click **Register**.
 If there is no **Register** option, it is because you are working in a region that does not have the Oracle Data Safe service enabled in it.
-Please contact your tenancy administrator to gain access to an appropriate region.
+If you are the tenancy administrator, please enable Oracle Data Safe in your tenancy and region.
+Otherwise, please contact your tenancy administrator to gain access to an appropriate region.

      ![Register option for your database](images/register-database.png)